CMOS + stochastic nanomagnets: heterogeneous computers for probabilistic inference and learning: Inference on the probabilistic full adder

 A full block diagram of the FPGA unit is shown in FIG.~\ref{fig:Fig3}a.
 To rule out any spurious correlations, the starting states (seeds) used for the LFSR and Xoshiro are randomized for each p-bit.
 LFSRs also use unique sets of random taps while ensuring maximum-length outputs.

 In this setting, for each RNG, we cumulatively sampled $10^6$ states from the p-bits starting from a random initial state.
 A system state out of 5-p-bits can be defined from 0 to $2^N-1$ such that state 0 is $p_1p_2p_3p_4p_5 = 00000$ and state 31 is $p_1p_2p_3p_4p_5 = 11111$.
-We define the single update of each p-bit according to Eq.~\eqref{eq:pbit}-\eqref{eq:syn} as a sweep.
+We define the single update of each p-bit according to Supplementary Eq.~\eqref{eq:pbit}-\eqref{eq:syn} as a sweep.
 Due to their digital nature, defining exact times to perform a sweep for LFSR and Xoshiro is straightforward.
 With a driving clock frequency of 2 kHz, we perform one sweep and then record it as a new state.
 However, sampling states from sMTJ-clocked LFSR p-bits is not straightforward due to the analog nature of fluctuations of the sMTJs.
 The relaxation time of the slowest sMTJ is $\approx$20 ms (50Hz) that is 40$\times$ slower than the sampling frequency of 2 kHz.
 For this reason, we collect 40$\times$ more data points from sMTJ-based p-bits and downsampled them to obtain independent samples.
+The oversampling and subsequent downsampling of sMTJ data is due to our 40$\times$ faster readout process, not an inherent sMTJ limitation, and is implemented to use the common sampler for each RNG setup.
+The sampling frequency can easily be adjusted, removing the need for oversampling and downsampling.

 \SetKwComment{Comment}{\normalfont $\triangleright$ }{} \SetKwInOut{Input}{Input} \SetKwInOut{Output}{Output} \SetKwInput{KwSampler}{RNG}